kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

 # Developer guide.
 Building a professional custom visual for Power BI

-## Requirements of professional custom visual.
+## Requirements of professional custom visual

 Power BI gallery users expect the visuals to contain a minimum set of features and work properly in their Power BI reports.
 A full-featured visual should include formatting options for the user, selection and filtering, exception handling, and responsive rendering.